virteal/Inox/README.md

 Actors are active objects that communicate the ones with others using _messages_.

 Whereas a passive objects execute locally a word definition when told to do so and suspend the invoker until done, active objects run words in parallel.
-Sometimes it is inside the same machine, either a virtual Inox machine or a physical machine.
+Sometimes it is inside the same machine, either a virtual Iɴᴏx machine or a physical machine.
 Sometimes it is inside distant machines, with messages transmitted over a network.

 Actors are necessary for distributed computing and usefull for asynchronous programming.
 They are utilized for both purposes often.
 Actors receive messages from a queue, their _data stack_, and send messages to other actors that they know about either because they created them or because they knew about them by querying some registry.